MRCIEU/MELODI-Presto/README.md

 7. Create config.py
 8. Create App/API

-1. SemMedDB requires UTS license
+### Get SemMedDB Data

+### Convert to tab delimited

-2. Downloads are in SQL format, need to convert to something more manageable
+Downloads are in SQL format, need to convert to something more manageable

 ```
 for i in *sql.gz; do echo $i; python django_project/scripts/mysql_to_csv.py <(gunzip -c $i) | gzip > ${i%%.*}.tsv.gz; done
 ```

+### Create App/API

-8. To create the App and API just run docker-compose
+To create the App and API just run docker-compose

 ```
 docker-compose up -d
 ```

-### Testing
+# Testing

 ```
 #all